spechticus/event_streaming_toy_example/README.md

 For this pipeline, two file formats are used:

 - **NDJSON**: In the staging area, NDJSON is ideal for fast, schema-flexible writes.
 It’s lightweight and doesn’t require complex handling, which makes it a great fit for the real-time nature of Lambda outputs.
-- **Parquet**: For permanent storage, Parquet is used due to its columnar storage format, which supports schema evolution and is optimized for large-scale querying, making it perfect for analytics.
+- **Parquet**: For permanent storage, Parquet is used due to its columnar storage format, which supports schema evolution and is optimised for large-scale querying, making it perfect for analytics.

 ### Testing and Reliability